Perfect fluid equations with nonrelativistic conformal symmetry: Exact solutions

 For a properly chosen equation of state, nonrelativistic perfect fluid equations hold invariant under the Schr\"odinger group \cite{RS} (see also \cite{Ov}).\footnote{In this work, we are primarily concerned with the nonrelativistic case.
 For a discussion of relativistic conformal fluids see e.g. \cite{FO} and references therein.} As is well known, the Schr\"odinger algebra is a particular instance ($\ell=\frac 12$) in the $\ell$-conformal Galilei algebra \cite{Henkel,NOR}.
 Transformations comprizing the $\ell$-conformal Galilei group include (temporal) translation, dilatation, and special conformal transformation, which form $SL(2,R)$ subgroup, as well as spatial rotations, spatial translations, Galilei boosts and a chain of constant accelerations.
 Structure relations of the corresponding Lie algebra involve an arbitrary (half)integer parameter $\ell$ (giving the name to the group), which specifies the number of acceleration generators at hand \cite{Henkel,NOR} and ensures that the algebra is finite-dimensional.

-Perfect fluid equations with the $\ell$-conformal Galilei symmetry have been formulated quite recently \cite{AG,AG1} (for related further developments see \cite{TS,TS1,TS2,TS3}).
-They include the continuity equation, which holds the conventional form, a generalization of the Euler equation involving $2\ell$ material derivatives acting upon the velocity vector field,\footnote{Systems invariant under the $\ell$-conformal Galilei group in general involve higher derivative terms (see e.g. \cite{GM4} and references therein).
+Perfect fluid equations with the $\ell$-conformal Galilei symmetry have been formulated quite recently \cite{AG,AG1} (for related further developments see \cite{TS,TS1,TS2,TS3}).\footnote{Worth mentioning also is the group-theoretic approach in \cite{BJLNP,NRR}.
+The formalism is particularly suitable for taking into account constituent particles, which carry nonabelian charges or spin degrees of freedom, as well as for incorporating anomalies.} They include the continuity equation, which holds the conventional form, a generalization of the Euler equation involving $2\ell$ material derivatives acting upon the velocity vector field,\footnote{Systems invariant under the $\ell$-conformal Galilei group in general involve higher derivative terms (see e.g. \cite{GM4} and references therein).
 The only known example without higher derivatives, in which all constants of motion are functionally independent, was built in \cite{CG} by making recourse to geodesics on Ricci-flat spacetimes with the $\ell$-conformal Galilei isometry group.} and a properly chosen equation of state supporting the desired symmetry.
-Although realizations of the $\ell=\frac 12$ conformal Galilei group in fluid mechanics have been extensively studied in the past (see e.g. \cite{RS,FO,JNPP,HH1,BMW,HZ} and references therein), exact solutions to perfect fluid equations with the $\ell$-conformal Galilei symmetry have not yet been explored in any detail.
+Although realizations of the $\ell=\frac 12$ conformal Galilei group in fluid mechanics have been extensively studied in the past (see e.g. \cite{RS,FO,HH2,JNPP,HH1,BMW,HZ} and references therein), exact solutions to perfect fluid equations with the $\ell$-conformal Galilei symmetry have not yet been explored in any detail.
 The goal of this work is to fill in this gap.

 Our strategy is to make use of the vast symmetry group characterizing the system and build exact solutions relying upon a properly chosen symmetry subgroup.
 As a technical tool, we use the group-theoretic approach in \cite{Ov,PO}.
 Within the framework of this method, one first constructs variables and fields invariant under the action of a specific subgroup of interest and then reduces the original complicated partial differential equations to simpler ones, which occasionally may turn out to be ordinary differential equations.